Perennials/app-node/README.md

 #### .onClose()
-Performs application specific onClose (as preparation graceful close).
+Performs application specific onClose (as preparation for graceful exit).
 The default function does nothing but call the callback.

 ```js